Three Rivers Community Foundation in southwestern Pennsylvania is the region’s only grantmaker dedicated solely to social change and justice.

 The Rachel Carson Homestead Association worked in conjunction with the International Union of Painters and Related Trades DC57 to change the perception among workers and residents of the Allegheny River Valley that environmental concerns and labor issues are in conflict.
 They presented posters, flyers, and brochures to union members, other workers, and high school students.

-TRCF believes in full equality for all, including people who are lesbian, gay, bisexual, transgender, queer, questioning, intersex, and any other category you care to add on.
-As members of every community, whether “out” or not, we believe strongly that community groups and organizations need to be inclusive and welcoming of LGBTQI individuals.
-Giving LGBTQI individuals visibility and a voice, especially in rural areas, is especially important to breaking down barriers that prevent full inclusion and tolerance.
+TRCF believes in full equality for all, including people who are lesbian, gay, bisexual, transgender, queer, questioning, intersex, etc. As members of every community, whether “out” or not, we believe strongly that community groups and organizations need to be inclusive and welcoming of LGBTQ individuals.
+Giving LGBTQ individuals visibility and a voice, especially in rural areas, is especially important to breaking down barriers that prevent full inclusion and tolerance.

 Dreams of Hope is the first lesbian, gay, bisexual, transgender, questioning, and allies youth performing arts group in Southwestern PA.
 All performance material is taken from the youth’s life experiences and is written and performed by the youth.
 Every show is followed by a candid question and answer period with the audience.

-Rainbow Rising, working with the Unitarian Universalist Congregation of Smithton, in rural Westmoreland County, provided a bi-monthly coffee house and safe space for the LGBT community, consisting of entertainment and a forum for discussion.
+Rainbow Rising worked with the Unitarian Universalist Congregation of Smithton, in rural Westmoreland County, and provided a bi-monthly coffee house and safe space for the LGBTQ community, consisting of entertainment and a forum for discussion.
 Their 2008 grant went towards marketing efforts to build community awareness of their programs.